8 Top Business English Dictionaries for Dedicated Learners

 If you enjoy creative vocabulary exercises, there’s an awesome interactive tool you can use alongside your dictionary: FluentU.
 This app helps you build your vocabulary through authentic videos.

-In FluentU’s English program, you can watch real-world dialogues and situations that can apply to many industries (including medicine, finance, sales and much more).
-Each video comes with interactive captions—just click any word and you’ll get an instant definition and pronunciation.
-Flashcards and exercises will make sure you remember what you’ve learned.
+In FluentU’s English program, you can watch authentic dialogues and situations that can apply to many industries (including medicine, finance, sales and much more).

 Try looking up FluentU words in your business English dictionary, or listen for words you’ve already looked up.
 You can even make your own list of words into a flashcard set, and FluentU will find videos that contain those words.
 It’s an awesome way to improve your vocabulary while hearing English the way native speakers really use it!